KieniL/kerberos_slackware/README.md

 You can see the entropy with this command: cat /proc/sys/kernel/random/entropy_avail

+You need to generate a principal in kerberos db:

+kadmin.local

+To have a policy in place use this command: add_policy -maxlife 30days -minlife 1days -minlength 8 default

+then
+addprinc PRINCIPALNAME
+(you need to set a password)

+with list_principals you can see them
 ## Obtain a ticket from client

 Have this installed:
 sudo apt-get install krb5-user

 Configure /etc/krb5.conf

 kinit PRINCIPALNAME

+Then use the password from the creation

+with klist you can see the credentials

+Remove the ticket with kdestroy

+Renew the ticket with kinit PRINCIPALNAME -R